msjun23/RL-based-Navigation/README.md

 python3 train.py --config configs/e2e_default_SAC.yaml
 ```

-- The environment dataset used for training can be found at [rl-based-navigation/map_gen/](https://github.com/msjun23/RL-based-Navigation/tree/main/map_gen)
-- Simulation training was conducted on a system with the following specifications:
+- The simulation training was conducted on a system with the following specifications:

 > CPU: Intel(R) Xeon(R) Gold 5320 CPU @ 2.20GHz
 >